engineer-work/Join-Company/README.md

 # Education System

-Almost right — small correction 🙂
+Almost right — small correction 🙂.

+- Memorization-Centric Education System are during school and college.

 **Rote learning is *not* the name of the education system.**
 It is the **method or approach** used *within* an education system.